pandosme/privateCA/README.md

 }
 ```
 6. Set the Org value to some name and set a passphrase that will protect the CA private key.
 Leaving passphrase empty will create a key with no passphrase.
 Having a passphrase or not depends on how critical the CA is and how well you protect the server.
 For sandbox testing you can leave the passphrase empty (for convinence).
-7. Click Deploy.
+7. Click Deploy
 8. Click inject node for "Set your Data Here".
 This will generate CA private key and CA certificate.
-Every time you click it will generate (overwrite) new key and certificate.
+Note that every time you click that inject it will generate  a new key (overwrite) and certificate.
 The key will have 4096 bits RSA and valid for 10 years.
 9. Open Browser and goto http://address:8443.
 You are good to go...

 ## API